-- (c) determining whether the customer is acting on behalf of another person and taking reasonable steps to obtain sufficient identification data to identify and verify the identity of that other person; and - (d) obtaining information on the purpose and intended nature of the business relationship. - 129.
-A financial services business must use a risk-based approach when deciding whether it is appropriate to rely on a certificate or summary sheet from an introducer in accordance with Regulation 10 or whether it considers it necessary to do more.
-The financial services business must have a programme of testing to ensure that introducers are able to fulfil the requirement that certified copies or originals of the identification data will be provided upon request and without delay.
-This will involve financial services businesses adopting ongoing procedures to ensure they have the means to obtain that identification data and documentation. - 130.
-In accordance with the Regulations the ultimate responsibility for customer identification and verification will remain, as always, with the financial services business relying on the introducer. - 131.
+- (c) determining whether the customer is acting on behalf of another person and taking reasonable steps to obtain sufficient identification data to identify and verify the identity of that other person; and - (d) obtaining information on the purpose and intended nature of the business relationship. - 137.160.
+A financial services business must recognise that introduced business by its very nature, for example, relying on a third party, has the capacity to be high risk and a financial services business must use a risk-based approach when deciding whether it is appropriate to rely on a certificate or summary sheet from an introducer in accordance with Regulation 10 or whether it considers it necessary to do more. - 138.161.
+A financial services business must have a programme of testing to ensure that introducers are able to fulfil the requirement that certified copies or originals of the identification data will be provided upon request and without delay.
+This will involve financial services businesses adopting ongoing procedures to ensure they have the means to obtain that identification data and documentation. - 139.162.
+In accordance with the Regulations the ultimate responsibility for customer identification and verification will remain, as always, with the financial services business relying on the introducer. - 140.163.
 A template certificate which may be used by financial services businesses for introduced business is contained within Appendix A.

-4.9.1 Group introducers
+4.10.1 Group introducers

-- 132. Where a customer is introduced by one part of a financial services group to another, it is not necessary for his identity to be re-verified, provided that: - the requirements of Regulation 10 are satisfied; - as a minimum, the financial services business receives a written confirmation from the group introducer in accordance with the requirements for introduced business as detailed in section 4.9 above; - the financial services business takes adequate steps to satisfy itself that copies of identification data and other relevant documentation relating to CDD requirements will be made available upon request without delay.
-This requirement would be satisfied if the financial services business has access to the information electronically on the group's database. - 133.
+- Where a customer is introduced by one part of a financial services group to another, it is not necessary for his identity to be re-verified, provided that: - the requirements of Regulation 10 are satisfied; - as a minimum, the financial services business receives a written confirmation from the group introducer in accordance with the requirements for introduced business as detailed in section 4.10 above; - the financial services business takes adequate steps to satisfy itself that copies of identification data and other relevant documentation relating to CDD requirements will be made available upon request without delay.
+This requirement would be satisfied if the financial services business has access to the information electronically on the group's database. - 142.165.
 Group introduced business must not be regarded as intrinsically low risk.
-As identified in section 4.9 a financial services business must use a risk-based approach when deciding whether it is appropriate to rely on a certificate or summary sheet from a group introducer or whether it considers it necessary to do more bearing in mind that, ultimately, the responsibility for customer identification and verification will remain, as always, with the financial services business relying on the introducer.
+As identified in section 4.10 a financial services business must use a risk-based approach when deciding whether it is appropriate to rely on a certificate or summary sheet from a group introducer or whether it considers it necessary to do more bearing in mind that, ultimately, the responsibility for customer identification and verification will remain, as always, with the financial services business relying on the introducer.